DenverArtMuseum/mayer-2024/content/10Onn_essay.md

 [^24]: Onn et al., *Across the Pacific*, 160.

-[^25]: Figure 17 is called seventeenth- to eighteenth-century Indo-Portuguese by the Museo Franz Mayer.
+[^25]: Figure 17 is identified as seventeenth- to eighteenth-century Indo-Portuguese by the Museo Franz Mayer.

 [^26]: On figures 16 and 17, see Onn et al., *Across the Pacific*, 166–67.